GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/05-general-customization/01-chat-theme.md

 }
 ```

 In the snippet above, we customized the shapes to be different from the default values.
-We made both the message types rounded, the input field rectangular and changed the avatar to not use be circular.
+We made both the message types rounded, the input field rectangular and changed the avatar to not be circular.

 This snippet above will produce the following screen.